 b) in the case of a geostationary-satellite system in which the radio link between two earth stations use two or more satellites communicating through intersatellite-links, each satellite with its associated earth stations is considered as a separate network.
 The intersatellite links connecting these satellites are to be notified for each of the satellites of the system;

-c) a non-geostationary-satellite system composed of more than one satellite having identical characteristics and for which A.4.b.4 of Appendix 4 requires the indication of the number of satellites;
+c) a non-geostationary-satellite system composed of more than one set of orbital planes, with more than one satellite per orbital plane having identical characteristics and for which A.4.b.4 of Appendix 4 requires the indication of the number of satellites;

-d) a combined system consisting of one geostationary satellite and a number of non-geostationary satellites.
+d) in the case of a combined satellite system consisting of one geostationary satellite and a number of non-geostationary satellites communicating through non-GSO/GSO intersatellite-links, the geostationary satellite and the non-geostationary satellites with their respective associated earth stations, as appropriate, are considered as separate satellite networks.

 (See also comments under footnote (*) and §4.2 of the Rules of Procedure concerning the Receivability of forms of notice)

 Reasons: WRC-15 decision.
 Clarification of the notion of non-GSO satellite systems.